Rethinking your 401(k): 5 retirement investment strategies to help you save

 - Some lesser known investing strategies to consider include rolling over your 401(k) while still working, contributing to an Individual 401(k) if self-employed, and using a Roth 401(k) if your earnings are too high for a Roth IRA.

-1. Increase your savings
+1. Increase your retirement savings

 Even if you choose to max out your pre-tax 401(k) contributions for the year, you could boost your savings by making after-tax contributions to your 401(k).
 While after-tax contributions do not decrease your taxable income, the investment earnings generated inside the 401(k) do compound on a tax-deferred basis.

-2. Scrutinize the options
+2. Scrutinize your retirement investment options

 Spend time understanding not only your 401(k) investment options, but how you want to allocate those funds.
 While some people prefer to use an age-appropriate mix of stocks and bonds in their retirement account, that may not be appropriate for others.